CRW World Records – by DAY & NIGHT!

 The event began on Monday 1 August with four training jumps.
 Milko took the base group while Patrick and Dieter took the outside groups.
 The training jumps were excellent preparation with most completing or nearly so.
 One of the reasons I love big-way is there is always some drama along the way, anything can and does happen, leading to much hilarity.
 An example; on the first training jump a group with Patrick was exiting four aircraft, followed by Milko's group, exiting on the same pass.
 One of Milko's group accidentally jumped with Patrick's group – then found he did not have a slot.
 It must have been confusing for him as we were doing a very similar dive!

-Tuesday brought challenging weather conditions, we made our first attempt at the crystal before standing down – but the management made great calls, releasing us so everyone made something useful of the day; visiting Klatovy catacombs, exploring old buildings or enjoying the local cuisine.
+Tuesday brought challenging weather conditions, we made our first attempt at the crystal before standing down – but the management made great calls, releasing us so everyone made something useful of the day.
 This continued into the Wednesday when we were continuously stood down for a few hours but finally met at 3 pm and had time for 2 attempts at the end of the day.